 Increased temperature of AGC beds that treat air or other gases with excessively concentrated adsorbate concentration

 All adsorption phenomena are naturally exothermic.
 When liquids are treated, they have a sufficient heat capacity to cool sufficiently and reach a permanent regime.
 But this does not always happen in the case of air and other gases.
 When the heat generation is greater than that which the flowing gas can carry, the temperature of the bed rises, and if oxygen is present, the coal catches fire.
-In these cases, it is necessary to consider whether the gas to be treated can be diluted with another that acts as a coolant, or whether an indirect means of cooling the coal bed should be installed, or whether it is sufficient to treat the to decrease the concentration of salts and thus increase its ignition temperature.
+In these cases, it is necessary to consider whether the gas to be treated can be diluted with another that acts as a coolant, or if an indirect means of cooling the carbon bed should be installed, or if it is sufficient to treat the activated carbon to reduce the concentration of salts and thus increase its ignition temperature.

 In its mission to know any phenomenon, science requires starting by investigating it in its purest state.
 Later they study it in its possible practical applications and when they find satisfactory results, they deliver it to the industry.
 In the last step, a work that is also the field of science is frequently omitted: the study of those variables that intervene and affect the result when the phenomenon is applied on a large scale.
 This occurs due to the gap that still exists between scientists and industrialists, which makes collaboration and feedback between the two difficult.